roman-milk/roman-milk.github.io/best-present-ever.md

  Beth's moans increased again as she got accustomed to the cock in her ass and the pressure on her clit from her best friend.
 Time seemed to stand still as I experienced my first foursome.
 Once in a comfortable rhythm, Della pulled Beth back to her pussy.
 The naughty foursome continued for a long time before Della reached her second orgasm, soon followed by Beth having her second orgasm from me as she screamed, "Oh god yes, your cock feels so fucking good in my arse, baby.
 Yes, oh yes, oh yes, oh-oh-oh-oh fuuuuuuuck, I'm coming from your arse- fuuuuucking!"

  Her body quaked around my cock and enhanced the sensation and I knew I would soon follow.
 I grabbed her ass and began to pound her hard even as her orgasm continued to thunder through her.
 Finally close, I pulled out of Beth's ass and shoved my cock into my sister's mouth.
 I fucked her face like it was a pussy and unloaded a full stream of cum in her mouth.
 Once spent, I fell back onto the couch to catch my breath.
 I snapped my fingers and my sister obediently crawled between my legs and cleaned my cock.
-Report_Story #2